-The Company released the Norasa Definitive Feasibility Study, National Instrument ("NI") 43 - 101 Technical Report ("DFS") for the Norasa Uranium Project ("Norasa") on March 18, 2015.
+During the year the Company maintained Norasa on care and maintenance with its license in good standing.
+The Company had previously released the Norasa Definitive Feasibility Study, National Instrument ("NI") 43 - 101 Technical Report ("DFS") for Norasa on March 18, 2015.
 A summary of the outcomes of the study are as follows: